YankeeZuluDev/MatchThree/README.md

 Time complexity: O(n^2) worst and average case

-* HashSet is created to be filled with matches.
+*Note HashSet is created to be filled with matches.
 Particularly, HashSet data structure is used to guarantee, that matches are unique

 ### Split responsibilities